Chanie Wenjack: Death

 Wenjack had only a light windbreaker and walked for 36 hours in the wind as the temperature dropped to -6 C. Evidence given at the inquest into his death showed that he had made his way another 20 km east along the CN mainline.
-Bruises indicated that he fell several times.
+Bruises on his body implied that he fell numerous times.
 He collapsed and died sometime on the morning of October 23 in a rock cut near Farlane.

-His body was discovered beside the track at 11:20 am on October 23 by Elwood McIvor, a CN railway engineer on freight train number No. 821.
-Elwood contacted the Ontario Provincial Police (OPP) who recovered the body an hour later with help from a CN section crew.
-Coroner Dr. Glenn Davidson determined the cause of the death was attributed to exposure and hunger.
+Wenjack's body was found next to the track at 11:20 am that same day by Elwood McIvor, a CN railway engineer on freight train number No. 821.
+McIvor contacted the Ontario Provincial Police (OPP) who recovered the body an hour later with help from a CN section crew.
+Coroner Glenn Davidson attributed Wenjack's death to exposure and hunger.

-On October 27, 1966, Wenjack was buried at the cemetery on the reserve beside the Albany River.
+Wenjack was buried at the cemetery on the reserve beside the Albany River on October 27.
+After the funeral, Wenjack's grieving father chose to keep his daughters home from the residential school, a decision respected by the principal.

 Inquest and aftermath

-On November 17 an inquest was begun and a report was commissioned and determined that:
+On November 17, an inquest was begun and a report was commissioned and determined that:

 Ethical questions were raised and it brought to light the abuse and treatment of Indigenous children in the residential school system.
 A year after Wenjack's death, an article written by journalist Ian Adams, "The Lonely Death of Charlie Wenjack," was published in February 1967 in Maclean's magazine.
 The article brought the ordeal to national attention.

 The Wenjack affair along with many other incidents would bring legislative reforms and class action lawsuits as well as the Indian Residential Schools Settlement Agreement and the Truth and Reconciliation Commission.

 Impact

-Today the story of Wenjack has been seen as a symbol of resistance against the residential school system.
+The story of Wenjack has been seen as a symbol of resistance against the residential school system.
 In 1973, Indigenous students at Trent University lobbied for a building to be named after Wenjack.
 The largest lecture hall on campus was subsequently named Wenjack Theatre in Wenjack's honour.
 On March 9, 2018, Trent University marked the official launch of the Chanie Wenjack School for Indigenous Studies.

 In 2016, the Gord Downie-Chanie Wenjack Fund was established to help with reconciliation between Canada and Indigenous peoples.

-Popular culture
+In 2025, Wenjack was named a Person of National Historic Significance.